lanmarc77/esp-audio-book-player/README.md

 ### Sorting each time
 This is the default implementation.
 After startup when the list of all available audio books is read this list is sorted.
 Instead of keeping the strings/names of all entries in memory only their file allocation table position is used.
 This position acts as kind of ID of the entry.
 This ID is then sorted inside an array but not by its value but by its corresponding name.
 But this also means that the algorithm always has to translate between ID and name of the file resulting in an increased time of sorting.
 The algorithm used is a selection sort with a complexity of O(n²).
 But it is memory deterministic.
 This allows keeping 1000 entries with only 2kB of memory usage.
-To wait for 1000 entries to be sorted is also still acceptable.
+To always wait for 1000 entries to be sorted is also still acceptable.
 Sorting speed is also determined by the way entries are named.
 As the C function strcmp is starting to compare at the beginning of a string the earlier a mismatch happens the earlier it can stop.
-It is beneficial to name files e.g.
-01... , 02... instead of ...01, ...02.
+It is beneficial to name files e.g. 01... , 02... instead of ...01, ...02.
 If a directory contains more than 1000 entries they are not taken into account.
 This described sorting applies for audio books (directories) and their content (files).

 ### Presorted list of root directory
 As I wanted the player to be able to also hold large collections of audio books 1000 entries in the root directory did not seem enough.
 But sorting would take too long to be acceptable.
 Instead a presorted entry list can be created.
 Much like an .m3u file.
 The file needs be called `presorted.txt` and must reside in the root directory of the SD card.
 It can contain 9999 lines where each line contains the directory name.
 The order in the file is the order in which they are displayed in the player.
 The following command chain can be used in the root directory of the SD card to create such a sorted file:

 `find * -type d -print | sort | iconv -t 437 > presorted.txt`

-Names of entries must be in code page 437 format as this is the only one that is enabled in the ESP32.
+Names of entries are expected to be in code page 437 format as this is the only one that is enabled in the ESP32.
 I did not wanted to make things more complicated by supporting all kinds of character encodings.
 9999 entries=audio books with an average length of an audio book of 6hrs would take almost 55 years of listening if you listen every single day for 3hrs.

 Assuming AMR-WB file format with 24kbit/s the SD card would need to have ~618GB.
 Assuming MP3 file format with 128kbit/s the SD card would need to have ~3.3TB.
+These are the implementation limits which should not be relevant much while using the player.

 As the files within a directory/audio book are usually below 1000 the presorted.txt is not implemented for these.